apache/systemds/debugger-guide.md

 Since the previous section set a breakpoint at line number 4, typing c to continue executes from the current line (2) up to but not including line 4 (i.e., the line with the breakpoint).

-    (SystemMLdb) c
+    (SystemDSdb) c
     Resuming DML script execution ...
     Breakpoint reached at .defaultNS::main instID 1: (line 4).
     4    print("Sum(A)=" + D);
-    (SystemMLdb)
+    (SystemDSdb)

-Note that continue is not a valid command if the SystemML runtime has not been started.
+Note that continue is not a valid command if the SystemDS runtime has not been started.

-    (SystemMLdb) c
+    (SystemDSdb) c
     Runtime has not been started.
 Try "r" to start DML runtime execution.
-    (SystemMLdb)
+    (SystemDSdb)

 ### Run

-There are two ways of starting the SystemML runtime for a debug session - the step command or the run command.
+There are two ways of starting the SystemDS runtime for a debug session - the step command or the run command.
 A common scenario is to set breakpoint(s) in the beginning of a debug session, then use r to start the runtime and run until the breakpoint is reached or script completion.

     r,run                                                  start your DML script

 Using the same script from the previous example, the r command can be used in the beginning of the session to run the script up to a breakpoint or program completion if no breakpoint were set or reached.

-    (SystemMLdb) l
+    (SystemDSdb) l
     line    1: A = rand (rows=10, cols=5);
     line    2: B = rand (rows=5, cols=4);
     line    3: D = sum(A);
     line    4: print("Sum(A)=" + D);
     line    5: C = A %*% B;
     line    6: write(C, "output.csv", format="csv");
-    (SystemMLdb) b 4
+    (SystemDSdb) b 4
     Breakpoint added at .defaultNS::main, line 4.
-    (SystemMLdb) r
+    (SystemDSdb) r
     Breakpoint reached at .defaultNS::main instID 1: (line 4).
     4    print("Sum(A)=" + D);
-    (SystemMLdb)
+    (SystemDSdb)

 Note the run command is not valid if the runtime has already been started.
 In that case, use continue or step to execute line(s) of the script.

-    (SystemMLdb) r
+    (SystemDSdb) r
     Runtime has already started.
 Try "s" to go to next line, or "c" to continue running your DML script.
-    (SystemMLdb)
+    (SystemDSdb)

 ## Debugger Commands for inspecting or modifying script variables